Auckland City: Local government

 In November 1989, central government restructured local authorities throughout New Zealand.
 After substantial protests and legal challenges, Auckland City was merged with eight smaller local authorities to form a new Auckland City Council.
 The new Auckland City had double the population of the old.
 However, amalgamation, forced onto local authorities often against their will, was criticised to have led to less democracy and higher rates for the same services.

 A further restructuring and amalgamation brought all seven councils in the area and the Auckland Regional Council into one "SuperCity" (Auckland Council), starting 1 November 2010.

 Demography

 Auckland City was the most populous local authority in the country, with a population of 450,300 at 30 June 2010.
 In 2010 it was made up of 188 ethnic groups, making it New Zealand's most diverse city, and slightly more diverse than in 2007, when 185 ethnic groups had been counted.
 In 2010, the life expectancy was 83 years for women, and 79.6 years for men, while the average age of the population was 33.4 years, with 35.9 years for the whole country.

-In 2009, Auckland was rated the fourth-best place to live in the world, in human resources consultancy Mercer's annual survey.